syncfusion-content/javascript-docs/js/Grid/ContextMenu.md

                 Save
             </td>
             <td>
-                Save the record if Add/Edit record is started
+                Save the record if Add/Edit record is started.
             </td>
         </tr>
         <tr>